 You had surgery to repair a damaged ligament in your knee called the anterior cruciate ligament (ACL).
 This article tells you how to care for yourself when you go home from the hospital.

 You had surgery to reconstruct your anterior cruciate ligament (ACL).
-The surgeon drilled holes in the bones of your knee and placed a new ligament through these holes.
-The new ligament was then attached to the bone.
+The surgeon drilled sockets and tunnels in the bones of your knee and attached the new ligament to the bone.
 You may also have had surgery to repair other tissue in your knee.

 What to Expect at Home

 You may need help taking care of yourself when you first go home.
 Plan for a spouse, friend, or neighbor to help you.
 It can take from a few days to a few months to be ready to return to work.
 How soon you return to work will depend on the kind of work you do.
 It often takes 4 to 6 months to return to your full level of activity and take part in sports again after surgery.

 Your health care provider will ask you to rest when you first go home.
 You will be told to:

 - Keep your leg propped up on 1 or 2 pillows.
 Place the pillows under your foot or calf muscle.
 This helps keep swelling down.
 Do this 4 to 6 times a day for the first week after surgery.
 Do not put the pillow behind your knee.
 Keep your knee straight.

 - Be careful not to get the dressing on your knee wet.

 You may need to wear special support stockings to help prevent blood clots from forming.
 Your provider will also give you exercises to keep the blood moving in your foot, ankle, and leg.
 These exercises will also lower your risk for blood clots.